devjack/ZenDeskRemoteObject/README.md

 ## Architecture

 This project use Zend\ServiceManager to create entities or services.
 Each new entities or service calls must use the ServiceManager.
-Each entites and services pilot a remote rest proxy to call remote API.
-To know how to do remote call, read the RestRemoteObject documentation.
+Each entity and service pilot a remote rest proxy to call remote API.
+To know how to do remote call, read the ZenDeskRemoteObject documentation.

-## Usage exemple
+## Usage example

 All examples are in the `examples/` folder.